samattwood9/MinimalCIStarter/README.md

 After you've created the folder and returned to `github.com/your_user_name/MinimalCIStarter` your repository should look a bit like this:

 ![Image showing the .github and workflows folders](images/Screenshot_15-11-2024_10118_github.com.jpeg)

+🧠 **Explanation (why are we doing this):** The `.github` folder is used to store configuration files specific to GitHub.
+The `workflows` folder inside the `.github` folder is specifically for storing workflow files.
+These files define the automated processes that GitHub Actions will run as a part of our CI pipeline.
+As we will see in the next step, each workflow is defined in a separate YAML file and can include steps for building, testing, and deploying your code, among other tasks.

 ## Step 3